2011 Major League Baseball draft

 The 2011 Major League Baseball draft was held from June 6 through June 8, 2011, from Studio 42 of the MLB Network in Secaucus, New Jersey.
-The Pittsburgh Pirates selected Gerrit Cole out of the University of California, Los Angeles, with the first overall pick.
+The Pittsburgh Pirates selected Gerrit Cole out of the University of California, Los Angeles (UCLA), with the first overall pick.

 Draft order

-The draft order was determined by the 2010 Major League Baseball standings.
+The draft order was determined by the 2010 Major League Baseball season standings.
 The Pittsburgh Pirates received the first pick after having the worst record in 2010.

 The Arizona Diamondbacks, San Diego Padres, and Milwaukee Brewers each received a compensation pick for failing to sign draft picks from the 2010 draft.
 Also, teams lost draft picks for signing certain free agents, while teams losing free agents received draft picks as compensation.
 The Elias Sports Bureau ranks all players based on performance over the past two seasons, with the top 20% being considered "Type A" and the next 20% considered "Type B".
 If a team offers a Type A free agent arbitration and he signs with another club, the player's former team obtains the new team's first- or second-round pick, depending on whether the new team is in the top 15 or bottom 15 in won–loss records in 2011, as well as a supplemental pick after the first round.
 If a team offers a Class B free agent arbitration and he signs with another club, the former team gets a supplemental pick after the first round.

-On September 8, 2019, Danny Hultzen became the last of the first 29 picks to appear in a Major League game, when he made his debut for the Chicago Cubs.
+On September 8, 2019, Danny Hultzen became the last of the first 29 picks to appear in an MLB game, when he made his debut for the Chicago Cubs.